Return to the main gate

 The Burning Times

-10. 15th Century, The Witch trials being in 1490.
+10. 15th Century, The Witch trials begin in 1490.
 The burning times begin with full vigor.
 11. 16th Century, The 1st Witchcraft Act of England is established in 1542 under the realm of King Henry VIII.
 The Craft is deemed illegal and organized covens go underground.
 The secrecy begins.
 12. 16th Century, The 2nd Witchcraft Act of England is signed by Queen Elizabeth in 1563.

 13. Late 16th - early 17th Century, Fear of witches and their worships peak.
 This hysteria starts the creation of mis-information concerning Pagan ways and beliefs.
 Associations of Satan and Pagans are established by Church leaders to further the destruction of this wide spread belief system.
 14. 17th Century, The 2nd Witchcraft Act is repealed and replaced with a much tougher one.
 The new law passes in 1604 and lives until 1736.
 15. Mid 17th Century, Hysteria in England is at it's highest point and migrates to the American Colonies.